jtakayama/makahiki/install/doc/ubuntu_readme.txt

 1.1.6.
 Environment Variables Configuration
 1.1.7.
 Initialize Makahiki
 1.1.8.
 Start the Server
 1.1.8.1.
-Testing the Server Without a Web Browser [UNTESTED] 1.1.9.
+Testing the Server Without a Web Browser 1.1.9.
 Update the Makahiki Instance
 1.1.10.
-Check the Memcached Installation [UNTESTED] 1.1.10.1.
-Configuring Memcached for the First Time [UNTESTED] 1.1.10.2.
-Deactivating Memcached [UNTESTED]
+Check the Memcached Installation
+1.1.10.1.
+Configuring Memcached for the First Time 1.1.10.2.
+Deactivating Memcached
 1.1.10.3.
-Reactivating Memcached [UNTESTED]
+Reactivating Memcached
 Appendix A. Notes on Log Files
 -------------------------------------------------------------------------------